ryanlim-sg/PowerBI/README.md

 # PowerBI

-Samples of PowerBI dashboards and reports.
+This repositories contains some of Power BI report and dashboard created for the educational purposes.